Friend of the Court

 Examples of documents that should be brought to the appointment include: receipts, canceled checks or check stubs to show how much you paid or received; legal documentation of marriages, deaths, military service, emancipation of minor or graduation from high school; documentation of parenting time credits; and other relevant matters.

 - Fail to include extra money to cover payment of the monthly service fees (this is $3.50 per month)?

 - Forget that payments were not made during a vacation or other period when income was interrupted (layoff, strike, etc.), and that no extra money was later sent in to catch up the missed payments?
 This frequently occurs in cases in which an Order of Income Withholding is in effect.

-- Fail to pay support when the child is with the payer (parenting time)?
-Few Judgments of Divorce or other court orders provide that support will completely abate (be stopped or discontinued) during parenting time.
+Fail to pay support when the child is with the payer (parenting time)?
+Some Judgments of Divorce or other court orders provide that support will completely abate (be stopped or discontinued) during parenting time.

 - Make support payments directly to the recipient instead of through MiSDU?
 If support is ordered payable through MiSDU that is the only way payments should be made.

 - Fail to inform your attorney that adjustments should be made in the final Judgment of Divorce because the parties attempted a reconciliation during which period the support should have been suspended?

 - Misunderstand the billing period?
 All support is due on the first day of the month, and the computer system automatically bills the accounts on that day.

 - Assume that because an Income Withholding Order had been ordered that you were not responsible for support payments until the IWO took effect?
 Payments must be made by you from the date the support order is effective until support starts to be automatically withheld from your paycheck.
 It may take several weeks from the time support is ordered until an income withholding order becomes effective.
 Payers need to make manual payments until any Income Withholding takes effect.